Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 <h1>Colour Scheme</h1>
 design

-The site's primary colours are blue, cream, navy and white.
+The site's primary colours are blue, pink, cream, navy and white.

 The reason for my colour palette was to try and resemble hero imagery.
 The font color and gallery imagery worked well with this mix of colour.
 I feel the website has an aqua feel, and is easy on the eye.